ICNHodler/docs/Rocketchat-AMA-Archive.md

 A lack of new users is often seen as the result of the current bear market.
 Then again I read an article like this https://www.newsbtc.com/2018/08/15/coinbase-continues-to-add-50000-users-a-day-during-bear-market/ .
 What do you think is the reason we only get ~29 users per day in Q2?
 And what will be done about it?
 *Asked by @martijn*

 > In the current market and its accompanying consumer behavior, we are observing several different target groups (early adopters, etc.), the biggest being users new to cryptocurrencies.
-These users’ first investing experience usually starts with buying BTC, sometimes also ETH.
+These users' first investing experience usually starts with buying BTC, sometimes also ETH.
 Currently, the easiest way to buy BTC or ETH is by transferring fiat to an exchange.
 Once these users become more familiar with cryptocurrencies, they start looking for new opportunities and products, like Digital Asset Arrays.
 We recognized this early on, and for this reason one of our main priorities and a primary focus on our 2018 roadmap is the fiat gateway.
 We already accomplished the first step in May (https://medium.com/iconominet/iconomi-fiat-gateway-eb4fa8be0d09).
 We believe this will have a significant impact on the number of new users.
 *Answered 26th August 2018*